RuiRC/Auto-Update-Pelican/README.md

-# Simple Script to Update Pelican Panel
+# Simple Script to Update Pelican Panel and Wings

 > **Disclaimer**: This script is based on the [official documentation](https://pelican.dev/docs/).
 Always refer to the docs as this script may not be up to date or applicable to your case.